Ken Anderson (wrestler): United States Champion and Mr. Money in the Bank (2006–2007)

-After a brief hiatus, Kennedy returned to SmackDown! on January 5, 2007, and defeated Chris Benoit in a "Beat the Clock" match, with the overall prize being a shot at Batista's World Heavyweight Championship at the Royal Rumble.
+After a brief hiatus, Kennedy returned to SmackDown! on January 5, 2007, and defeated Chris Benoit in a "Beat the Clock" match, with the overall prize being a shot at Batista's World Heavyweight Championship at the Royal Rumble on January 28.
 After he prevented The Undertaker from beating his time, Kennedy's time of 5:07 ended up being the fastest.
 At the Royal Rumble, he lost to Batista, as well as a subsequent rematch on the February 9 episode of SmackDown!.
-From there, Kennedy began a short feud with ECW World Champion Bobby Lashley, leading to a match at No Way Out for the ECW World Championship, which Kennedy won by disqualification after Lashley hit him with a chair.
-Kennedy challenged Lashley unsuccessfully for the ECW World Championship on the February 20 episode of ECW and the March 2 episode of SmackDown! as well.
+From there, Kennedy began a short feud with ECW World Champion Bobby Lashley, leading to a match at No Way Out on February 18 for the ECW World Championship, which Kennedy won by disqualification after Lashley hit him with a chair.
+Kennedy challenged Lashley unsuccessfully for the ECW World Championship on the February 20 episode of ECW (a triple threat match also involving Hardcore Holly) and the March 2 episode of SmackDown! as well.

 Kennedy earned a spot in the 2007 Money in the Bank ladder match by defeating Sabu in an Extreme Rules match on the February 27 episode of ECW.
-At WrestleMania 23, Kennedy won the Money in the Bank ladder match, giving him the right to challenge any world champion in WWE at any date up until WrestleMania XXIV.
+At WrestleMania 23 on April 1, Kennedy won the Money in the Bank ladder match, giving him the right to challenge any world champion in WWE at any date up until WrestleMania XXIV on March 30, 2008.
 Kennedy announced on the April 30 episode of Raw that he would be cashing in his Money in the Bank championship opportunity in eleven months at WrestleMania XXIV.
 On the May 7 episode of Raw, Kennedy, however, lost his Money in the Bank briefcase to Edge, after being struck with a monitor before the match began.
-Because of the injury Kennedy sustained during his match with Edge, it was revealed that his right triceps muscle tore off the bone and he would be out for a minimum of five to seven months.
-The injury, however, was not as serious as initially reported, as the triceps tendon did not tear off the bone but was, in fact, a massive hematoma.
+Kennedy had sustained an injury prior to his match with Edge, and it was thought that his right triceps muscle tore off the bone and he would be out for a minimum of five to seven months, leading to the decision to transfer the briefcase in lieu of the original plan of having him cash it in against the World Heavyweight Champion, The Undertaker, following a steel cage match, as he needed time away for bicep surgery.
+The injury, however, was not as serious as initially thought, as the triceps tendon did not tear off the bone but was, in fact, a massive hematoma, which would keep him out for only five to seven weeks.